StavarLaurentiu/BookingApp/README.md

 5. Make a burger for Mobile.
 6. Add one more type of Room.
 7. Add a popup when the user selects to book a room, where he can enter his details and confirm that he wants to book a room.
+8. Make the sliding of the images smooth.